 - It is severe (the bilirubin level is very high).

-- Your baby is also unwell (eg, irritable or not feeding well).
+- Your baby is also unwell (for example, irritable or not feeding well).

-- It is still present at two weeks after the birth, or your baby has pale stools (look chalky) or the urine causes dark stains in the nappy.
+- It is still present at two weeks after the birth, or your baby has pale stools (faeces which look chalky) or the urine causes dark stains in the nappy.
 This may be caused by a liver problem.

-It is common for newborn babies to develop mild jaundice when they are 2-3 days old.
+It is common for newborn babies to develop mild jaundice, which starts when they are 2 days old.
 This is due to a mild increase in the breakdown of red blood cells combined with a liver that is not quite fully functioning.
-The liver soon fully develops and the jaundice begins to disappear towards the end of the first week of life.
-The jaundice has usually gone by day 10.
+The level of jaundice usually reaches a peak by day 4 of life.
+The liver soon fully develops and the jaundice usually disappears between 7 and 10 days of age.
 The baby is well and has no other problems.

 The are various other causes of jaundice in newborn babies.
 Some are due to serious blood or liver disease or to other problems.
 As a rule, the jaundice is not likely to be physiological jaundice if the baby is unwell, or the jaundice is present in the first 24 hours after birth.

 Serious causes of jaundice in babies include infections and blood group incompatibility.
 Blood group incompatibility occurs when the mother's blood group reacts with the baby's blood and this destroys some or many of the baby's red blood cells.
 When red cells are broken down then more bilirubin is made and the baby becomes more jaundiced.